6 a.m. to 7 p.m.

 If registering for the first time by mail, a voter must provide a copy of identification including:

 However, a voter may also present this identification upon voting for the first time.

 If You Want to Vote Early

 Virginia offers in-person absentee voting.
-Starting 45 days before the election and ending at 5:00 pm on November 2, 2013, a voter may apply for an absentee ballot in-person at the registrar's office and apply for an absentee ballot per the above parameters, and vote in-person at the office.
+Starting 45 days before the election and ending at 5:00 pm on June 6, 2015 for the primary election and on October 31, 2015 for the general election a voter may apply for an absentee ballot in-person at the registrar's office and apply for an absentee ballot per the above parameters, and vote in-person at the office.

 Check with your county registrar's office for hours of operation and locations for in-person absentee voting.
 Check here.

 The following registered voters may vote by absentee ballot in any election in which they are qualified to vote: